-"But that was my father," says Leith.
+"But that was my father," said Leith.
 "He was the most honest individual I have ever known.
 There was not a fiber in him that would do things otherwise."

 On November 25, 1935, Albany parted ways with Filley.
 Joe Cambria wrote, "Dear Mark -- we have made a deal with Galveston of the Texas League, and you are now the property of that ball club.
 Your release notice is enclosed."
 From that cold-blooded beginning, Cambria sought to sell the young law student on the opportunity, but Mark was having none of it.
 Again he refused to report.

 The Buccaneers had received four other players plus cash while giving up just one catcher in return.
 But they really wanted Filley.
-The Galveston papers noted that the Bucs made several efforts to coax Mark out of his voluntary retirement over the 1936 and 1937 seasons.
-The pitcher got one letter that appealed to him to help his teammates make the Dixie Series.
-Yet while he remained dedicated to the pursuit of his law degree, he did find time to coach the Albany Academy team, a position to which he was named in April 1936.
+The Galveston papers noted that the Bucs made several efforts to coax the pitcher out of his voluntary retirement over the 1936 and 1937 seasons.
+He got one letter that appealed to him to help his teammates make the Dixie Series.
+Yet while he remained dedicated to the pursuit of his law degree, Filley did find time to coach the Albany Academy team, a position to which he was named in April 1936.

 Filley had earned his LLB and passed the New York State bar exam in December 1937.
 He then entered practice in Troy, while still enjoying baseball on the side.
 As late as 1939, he won 25 semi-pro games, but his arm started to give out the following year.